 Ex-officio members are advisors to the Leadership Team.
-Ex-officio members are non-voting, and they are not eligible to co-chair the LT or serve on Leadership Team Committees.
-Examples of potential Ex-officio members of the Leadership Team include State Education Agency (SEA) partners and the liaison to the CAN Fiscal Sponsor (the Foundation for California Community Colleges, or Foundation CCC).
+Ex-officio members are non-voting, and they are not eligible to Co-chair the LT.
+Examples of potential Ex-officio members of the Leadership

+Team include State Education Agency (SEA) partners and the liaison to the CAN Fiscal Sponsor (the Foundation for California Community Colleges, or FoundationCCC).